AlekEagle/cumulonimbus-docs/src/api/account.md

 ## PUT /users/:id/email

 Updates a user's email.
+Your email will need to ve reverified.
 Updating other users' emails requires the `staff` permission.

 **Parameters**